WMXPY/DORI-Multi-Tool/README.md

 ## Performance

 > Important: Sometimes native is slower then js way due to v8 optimize
+> For example -> script have better performance to verify many example of `undefined` is undefined or not
 > Please do benchmark testing before deploy.

 ```bash